 Lydia, 19, came to Step by Step at the end of March after over-crowding in her home and family breakdown led to Lydia being kicked out.
 The stressful home environment made it difficult for Lydia to handle her depression and her mental health became very low.

+Danielle lived in Supported Lodgings when she became a young mum.
 She has grown so much in confidence, believing in herself, which has helped her to become a great mum to her one year old son.

 Jodie* was referred to Future STEPS to improve her self-esteem and confidence along with creating personal goals and ambitions for the future.